Bob-586/profiles/README.md

 Bash Aliases

 # INSTALL:
-Download from guthub to /home/$USER/profiles and extract there...via the following git clone command:
+Download from github to /home/$USER/profiles and extract there...via the following git clone command:

 cd ~